omarley95/imdb-data/README.md

 ## Motivating theories to explore

-1. Users rate TV shows higher than Movies
+1. Users rate TV shows higher than movies
 2. Contraversial releases can by identified through 1 star reviews
 3. Dramas are higher rated on average
 4. Comedies and Horror are lower rated on average